Clindamycin Palmitate Hydrochloride GranulesPronunciation

 Clostridium difficile colitis.

-Abdominal pain, pseudomembranous colitis, esophagitis, nausea, vomiting and diarrhea (see WARNING box).
+Abdominal pain, pseudomembranous colitis, esophagitis, nausea, vomiting and diarrhea (see BOXED WARNING).
 The onset of pseudomembranous colitis symptoms may occur during or after antibacterial treatment (see WARNINGS).
-An unpleasant or metallic taste occasionally has been reported after oral administration.
+An unpleasant or metallic taste has been reported after oral administration.

 Generalized mild to moderate morbilliform-like (maculopapular) skin rashes are the most frequently reported adverse reactions.
 Vesiculobullous rashes, as well as urticaria, have been observed during drug therapy.
-Rare instances of erythema multiforme, some resembling Stevens-Johnson syndrome, and a few cases of anaphylactic shock, anaphylactoid reaction, anaphylactic reaction and hypersensitivity have also been reported.
-Acute Generalised Exanthematous Pustulosis (AGEP) and Toxic epidermal necrolysis have also been reported.
+Severe skin reactions such as Toxic Epidermal Necrolysis, some with fatal outcome, have been reported (see WARNINGS).
+Cases of Acute Generalized Exanthematous Pustulosis (AGEP), erythema multiforme, some resembling Stevens-Johnson syndrome, anaphylactic shock, anaphylactic reaction and hypersensitivity have also been reported.

 Skin and Mucous Membranes

 Pruritus, vaginitis, angioedema, and rare instances of exfoliative dermatitis have been reported (see Hypersensitivity Reactions).